jashdubal/stackoverflow-classification/README.md

 2. Open the Jupyter Notebook.
 3. Run the notebook cells in order, starting from the top.

-Ensure the required dependencies are installed, including PyTorch, scikit-learn, pandas, and seaborn.
+Ensure the required dependencies are installed.

 ## License